 Key Takeaways

-Vivitrol and Suboxone are two widely used medications in the fight against opioid addiction.
-Vivitrol, an injectable form of naltrexone, works as an opioid antagonist and is one of the opioid antagonists that block opioid receptors to prevent the euphoric effects of opioids.
+Vivitrol and Suboxone are two widely used medications in the fight against opioid addiction, each with unique mechanisms and treatment protocols.
+Vivitrol, an injectable form of naltrexone, works as an opioid antagonist.
+For a broader comparison, see our full guide on naltrexone vs Suboxone to prevent the euphoric effects of opioids.
 In contrast, Suboxone, a combination of buprenorphine and naloxone, functions as a partial opioid agonist, activating opioid receptors to alleviate withdrawal symptoms without producing a high.

 Suboxone is typically taken daily in pill or film form, making it convenient for those who prefer a regular routine.
 Meanwhile, Vivitrol is administered as a monthly injection, which can be a more practical option for individuals who struggle with daily medication adherence.
 Vivitrol is also FDA-approved to treat alcohol use disorder, whereas Suboxone is used exclusively for opioid dependency.